TOP Brands with numbers in their name

 Logo Six Flags

 Six Flags is a well-known amusement park manufacturer, especially in the United States.
-Headquartered in Texas, the company boasts a variety of facilities located not only in the United States but also in Mexico and Canada.
-Impressively, the company has the largest number of theme parks and water parks than any other corporation specializing in amusement parks.
+Headquartered in Texas, the company operates facilities across the United States, Mexico, and Canada.
+Impressively, the company has the largest number of theme and water parks among corporations specializing in amusement parks.

 The name “Six Flags,” which appeared in 1961, was not chosen by chance.
-It has deep historical roots, being inspired by the six different zones of the park.
+It has deep historical roots, inspired by the park’s six zones.
 Each of these zones is a tribute to a different nation.
 Historically, the flags of these nations have flown over Texas, signifying their influence and presence at different times.
 The park’s name is a constant reminder of the diversity and intricacy of Texas’ historical heritage, even as park visitors enjoy the thrills and entertainment.
-Such a name combines entertainment and education, offering guests a rich experience that goes beyond mere amusement.
+Such a name combines entertainment and education, offering guests a rich experience beyond mere amusement.

 Timbuk2